-The following principles of ethical and professional conduct apply to all persons who submit manuscripts for review or publication by SEPM and to those persons who review or edit manuscripts for publications related to SEPM.
+The following principles of ethical and professional conduct apply to all persons who submit manuscripts or book proposals for review or publication by SEPM and to those persons who review or edit manuscripts for publications related to SEPM.
 General policy rules include: 1) Author Inclusion and Exclusion; 2) Data and Copyright Issues; 3) Editor and Reviewer Roles; and 4) Research Misconduct – Recognition and Guidelines for Action

 Author Inclusion and Exclusion

 General Rule: Recognition of authorship should indicate a substantive contribution to the intellectual content of the publication, and all substantive contributors should have the option of being listed as coauthors.
 Author order in the byline is a collective decision of the authors or study group.
 The authors should resolve disagreements about author order before the article is submitted for publication.

 1. Individuals will claim authorship of a paper only if they have made a substantive contribution.

 a.
 Conceived the ideas or experimental design, and or;

 b.
 Participated actively in execution of the study, and or;

 c.
 Analyzed and interpreted the data, and or

 d.
 Wrote the manuscript.

 2. Authors will not add or delete authors from a manuscript submitted for publication without consent of those authors.
 This consent must be forwarded to the publication editors.